Peefeeyatko: Production

 Peefeeyatko marked the first time Zappa allowed a film crew to study and accompany him while he was composing.
-During the filming, Zappa was diagnosed terminal cancer.
+Just before the filming, Zappa had been diagnosed with terminal cancer.
 The main part of the film was shot over a few days at Zappa's house in December 1989.

 Peefeeyatko was released on West German television October 10, 1991.
 In January 1992, Peefeeyatko was presented at the Midem (Marché International du Disque et de l’Edition Musicale) in Cannes, an esteemed trade show which is billed as the leading international business event for the music ecosystem.
 Furthermore, it was shown at various film festivals around the world, amongst them at the Portland Art Museum in 1996.

 Reception

 On the occasion of Peefeeyatkos national broadcast on German television, Süddeutsche Zeitung, one of the largest daily newspapers in Germany, called Peefeeyatko an "intimate, but also funny portrait."

 In a review of the productions presented at the Midem in Cannes, Swiss newspaper Neue Zürcher Zeitung commented that Lohner had translated Zappa’s personality into the cinematic medium completely adequately by showcasing an ever-changing frequency of multimedia frenzy.Encyclotronic called Peefeeyatko "an intimate music portrait of American composer Frank Zappa” and wrote that the film “seeks to reveal the sensitivities of Zappa's personality and character also beyond narrative content."Openculture wrote, "Like its subject, Lohner's film is eccentric, with scenes from monster movies spliced in with footage of Zappa working and talking."